-- 75 percent weight to the 7 year Bloomberg BBB debt risk premium extrapolated to 10 years using the rise in the Bloomberg AAA bond from 7 to 10 years; and - 25 percent weight to the observed debt risk premium for the recently issued Australian Pipeline Trust (APT) BBB rated (approximately) 10 year bond.
+- 75 per cent weight to the 7 year Bloomberg BBB debt risk premium extrapolated to 10 years using the rise in the Bloomberg AAA bond from 7 to 10 years; and - 25 per cent weight to the observed debt risk premium for the recently issued Australian Pipeline Trust (APT) BBB rated (approximately) 10 year bond.

-While the AER reaffirmed that the Bloomberg curve is 'a reasonable source of information' that can be used in setting the debt risk premium, the AER considered that the observation of a lower debt risk premium on the APT bond indicated that the 7 year BBB Bloomberg debt risk premium is likely to overstate the debt margin.
+While the AER reaffirmed that the Bloomberg fair value yields are 'a reasonable source of information' that can be used in setting the debt risk premium, the AER considered that the observation of a lower debt risk premium on the APT bond indicated that the 7 year BBB Bloomberg fair value yield is likely to overstate the debt margin.